alestiago/trashy_town/README.md

 ---

-[Trashy Town](https://trashytown.com) is a sustainable, family-friendly game that promotes collectively cleaning and recycling public spaces.
+[Trashy Town](https://trashytown.com) is a sustainable, family-friendly game that promotes collectively cleaning public spaces and recycling.
 Have fun helping Gary collect all the trash of his Trashy Town and recyle it into the correct trash cans.

 <!-- Thumbnail with a play icon on the middle that anchors to the video, goes here --->